 GC-MS ANALYSIS OF THE METHYLENE CHLORIDE AND n-BUTANOL FRACTIONS OF THE METHANOLIC EXTRACT OF ANTIGONON LEPTOPUS (HOOK & ARN.)Abstract

-Antigonon leptopus Hook & Arn. (family Polygonaceae), also called: chain of love, Queen’s wreath and Mexican creeper is a fast growing vine with stems reaching up to 20 feet long.
-It has heart-shaped, green leaves climbing by tendrils which wrap around many types of the supports.
-It is native to Mexico and commonly found in tropical Asia, Africa, the Caribbean and the Americas.
-It possess anti-coagulant activity, analgesic, antithrombin, anti-inflammatory, antidiabetic and anti-depressant activities.
+Antigonon leptopus Hook & Arn. (family Polygonaceae), also called: chain of love, Queen’s wreath and Mexican creeper is a fast-growing vine with stems reaching up to 20 feet long.
+It has heart-shaped, green leaves climbing by tendrils which wrap around many types of supports.
+It is native to Mexico and commonly found in tropical Asia, Africa, the Caribbean, and the Americas.
+It possesses anticoagulant activity, analgesic, antithrombin, anti-inflammatory, antidiabetic, and anti-depressant activities.
 Aerial parts of the vine have been used as hepatoprotective and for spleen disorders.
-During the current study, GC-MS experiment was conducted on both the methylene chloride and n-butanol fractions of the methanolic extract of the aerial parts of the vine.
-Results revealed the identification of total thirty five (35) and thirty seven (37) compounds respectively in both fractions examined.
+During the current study, the GC-MS experiment was conducted on both the methylene chloride and n-butanol fractions of the methanolic extract of the aerial parts of the vine.
+Results revealed the identification of total thirty-five (35) and thirty-seven (37) compounds respectively in both fractions examined.
 Compounds were characterized by their retention times, mass spectra with comparison to online mass bank database.
-The presence of flavonoids, phenolic acids, coumarins and organic acids in both fractions examined may be responsible for its wide pharmacological actions.
+The presence of flavonoids, phenolic acids, coumarins, and organic acids in both fractions examined may be responsible for its wide pharmacological actions.